-You may file documents with the Office of Administrative Hearings by e-mailing the documents, by coming in person to the office, by mail, or by facsimile.
+You may file documents with the Office of Administrative Hearings by e-mailing the documents, by mail, or by fax.

 The preferred method of filing is to complete the filing documents online form.